nccgroup/Sniffle/README.md

 slave (peripheral) role.
 The `scanner.py` script performs active scanning.
 The `initiator.py` script initiates a connection to a peripheral and then acts as a connected master.
-The `advertiser.py` script performs legacy advertising and accepts connection requests from other devices, transitioning to a connected slave role.
+The `advertiser.py` script performs legacy advertising and accepts connection requests from other devices, transitioning to a connected peripheral role.

 The transmit functionality of Sniffle is a little different from a traditional HCI-based Bluetooth controller, because it gives you very low level control of the exact PDUs being sent at the link